Last post we talked all about Plastic-Free July and how you can join the party. But, we decided to take it even further - make it even easier!

 Instead of grabbing a disposable take out container, why not bring a reusable container with you.
-If you bring your own thermos for coffee, why not bring your own plate for take out?
+If you bring your own thermos for coffee, why not bring your own plate or tiffin for take-out?

 It's much easier than it sounds.
 Check out this video proving how easy it is.

 Want to phase out plastic wrap?
 There are a bunch of simple solutions!
 Beeswrap is one of my favorite plastic wrap alternatives.